-Members of the Summit Rehab team are certified in manual physical therapy and specialize in women’s health physical therapy.
+Members of the Summit Rehab team are certified in manual physical therapy and specialize in pelvic rehabilitation physical therapy.
 Pregnancy is an exciting time with many rapid changes occurring in the body and can lead to pain in the spine, hips, or lower extremities if strength and posture are not maintained.
 Our team offers individualized care beginning with a thorough biomechanical evaluation to assess alignment and movement strategies that may be contributing to the discomfort.

 Personalized treatment will stem from this and may include manual therapy, specific therapeutic exercises and fitting of support belts if needed to maintain alignment.
 All treatment is 1:1 and will be unique to accommodate the changes and stages of pregnancy.
 Post-partum care is also offered to assist with strengthening and return to previous activity.

 Our pelvic rehabilitation physical therapists are specifically trained in evaluation and treatment for conditions affecting the pelvic floor, including pelvic pain and lower back pain, urinary and/or stool incontinence, peri-partum care including C-section and vaginal, and early stages of pelvic organ prolapse.
 Your evaluation and treatment will be specific to your condition and goals, and you will receive an individual home treatment plan for how to manage and to improve your symptoms.

 - Sudden, strong urge to get to the toilet.

 - Need to use the restroom after a short time.

 - Pelvic pain during activities or certain movements.

 - Frequent waking to use the restroom.